 In March 2019, our compensation committee approved the grant of equity awards to each of our named executive officers.
 The equity awards granted to each of our CEO, Founder and Vice Chairman, CFO, and COO were delivered in the form of both restricted stock units and options to purchase shares of our common stock, with one-third of the value of such grant comprised of time-based vesting stock options and two-thirds comprised of performance-based vesting restricted stock units.
-The equity awards granted to our CTO were delivered in the form of restricted stock units, with one-third of the value of such grant comprised of time-based vesting restricted stock units and two-thirds comprised of performance-based vesting restricted stock units.
+The equity awards granted to our CTO were delivered in the form of restricted stock units, with one-third of the value of such grant comprised of performance-based vesting restricted stock units.
+The equity awards granted to our CTO were delivered in the form of restricted stock units, with one-third of the value of such grant comprised of performance-based vesting restricted stock units.
 All time-based vesting stock options and restricted stock units vest 25% each year on the anniversary of the grant over a total of four years.